Portrait of Madame X

 Madame X or Portrait of Madame X is an 1884 portrait painting by John Singer Sargent of a young socialite, Virginie Amélie Avegno Gautreau, wife of the French banker Pierre Gautreau.
 Madame X was painted not as a commission, but at the request of Sargent.
 It is a study in opposition.
 Sargent shows a woman posing in a black satin dress with jeweled straps, a dress that reveals and hides at the same time.
 The portrait is characterized by the pale flesh tone of the subject contrasted against a dark-colored dress and background.
+The dress was originally painted with one of the straps hanging off her shoulder, but after a negative response from viewers he repainted it to secure it over her shoulder.

-The scandal resulting from the painting's controversial reception at the Paris Salon of 1884 (negative reviews saw it as vulgar, over-sexualized, (Note: Originally, the right strap of her dress was painted as slipped down her shoulder, but after the Salon show, Sargent repainted the strap firmly upright.) or criticized the stark contrast) amounted to a temporary setback to Sargent while in France, though it may have helped him later establish a successful career in Britain and America.
+The scandal resulting from the painting's controversial reception at the Paris Salon of 1884 (negative reviews saw it as vulgar and over-sexualized, (Note: Originally, the right strap of her dress was painted as slipped down her shoulder, but after the Salon show, Sargent repainted the strap firmly upright.) or criticized the stark contrast) amounted to a temporary setback to Sargent while in France, though it may have helped him later establish a successful career in Britain and America.
 According to the Musée d'Orsay, it is now regarded as the "Mona Lisa of the American art collection conserved by the Metropolitan Museum of Art".

 Background

-Virginie Gautreau was an American French creole immigrant from New Orleans who married a French banker twice her age and became notorious in Parisian high society for her beauty and rumored sexual infidelities.
+Virginie Gautreau was an American French creole who emigrated from New Orleans to Paris where she married a French banker twice her age.
+She became rather notorious in Parisian high society for her beauty and rumored sexual infidelities.
 She wore lavender powder and prided herself on her appearance.
 She was referred to as a "professional beauty" – a term for a woman who uses personal skills to advance herself socially.
 Her unconventional beauty made her an object of fascination for artists; the American painter Edward Simmons claimed that he "could not stop stalking her as one does a deer."
 Sargent was also impressed, and anticipated that a portrait of Gautreau would garner much attention at the upcoming Paris Salon, and increase interest in portrait commissions.
 He wrote to a friend:

 I have a great desire to paint her portrait and have reason to think she would allow it and is waiting for someone to propose this homage to her beauty.
 If you are 'bien avec elle' and will see her in Paris, you might tell her I am a man of prodigious talent.

 Although she had refused numerous similar requests from painters, Gautreau accepted Sargent's offer in February 1883.
-Sargent was an expatriate like Gautreau, and their collaboration has been interpreted as motivated by a shared desire to attain high status in French society.
+Sargent was an expatriate like Gautreau, and their collaboration has been interpreted as motivated by a shared desire to attain higher status in French society.